-Applicants may request up to $5,000 and must complete their project by October of the following year.
+Individual applicants may request $7,500 and organizations may request $10,000.
 Applications must identify a scholar and how s/he will advise the project through the grant cycle.
 Each funded project will result in a lasting digital final product that will be added to the DC Digital Museum.

 The Ivy City Neighborhood and Oral History Project began in 2004 when local nonprofit Empower DC began working with the community to collect oral histories, photos, and other memorabilia.
 One of the project’s primary goals was to preserve the historic Alexander Crummell Elementary School located in the area, and the project ended with the completion of a 32 page booklet containing brief histories of the community and its residents.